DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 ### The Guards at the Gates
 The guards at the gates largely act as described in <span class="citation">Town Gates (p.
 95)</span>.
 One has a silvered spear, while the other has a quiver containing a dozen crossbow bolts, half of which are silvered.

-The guards demand that each person first identify themselves, then pay 1 gold piece as a toll in order to enter the village.
-(The Baron has imposed this law to prevent werewolves or Vistani from entering the town.)
+The guards demand that each person first identify themselves.
+Once identified, each player must show their teeth ("To prove you're not vampires.") and briefly be exposed to a necklace strung with bulbs of garlic ("To prove you're not werewolves").
+(The Baron has, incorrectly, informed his guards that werewolves are severely allergic to garlic.)

+The guards then demand each player pay 1 gold piece as a toll in order to enter the village.
 The guards refuse to accept payment on behalf of the refugees, who the Baron has specifically barred from entering, claiming concerns of "sickness, unruliness, and malicious unhappiness."

 If the players pay the toll, the guards also insist that each entrant opens their purse (or equivalent) and surrender any silver pieces in their possession.
 (If the players complain, the guards assure them that the silver is needed to produce the silvered weapons necessary to defend the town from werewolves.)
 In exchange for any silver coins that they give up, the players receive an amount of copper coins of equal value—minus a ten percent tax.